Frank's Steak House

 Planning a Visit

 Frank's Steak House is located at 2310 Massachusetts Ave in Cambridge, within the North Cambridge stretch of the avenue and accessible from the Porter Square MBTA stop on the Red Line.
 The address places it in a primarily residential neighborhood context, which shapes both the atmosphere and the price expectations.
 For visitors working through our full Cambridge restaurants guide, Frank's represents the neighborhood-anchor end of the city's dining range, distinct from the tasting-menu tier and suited to a different kind of visit.
-Current hours and booking information are not confirmed in available sources; contacting the venue directly is advisable before visiting, particularly for groups or weekend evenings when neighborhood restaurants at this price point tend to fill quickly.
-The Inn at Little Washington this is not, but it is not trying to be.
+Current hours are Monday through Sunday, 4 to 9 PM, and reservations are recommended.
+The Inn at Little Washington this is not.

 At-a-Glance Comparison